Education and qualifications:

 In what ways has registration benefitted your career?

-Being able to have a mentor to speak to regarding my career progression and being able to seek advice from them on how to become CEng has provided me with a steer in the right direction.
+Being able to have a mentor to speak to regarding my career progression and being able to seek advice from them on how to become a CEng has provided me with a steer in the right direction.
 Also being able to say I am an EngTech really helped me when interviewing for my current job as it shows my willingness to improve myself.
 It also shows the level of competency that I have reached and provides me with professional credibility.

 How does your employer benefit from your professional registration?